-If progress review meetings identify continued lack of academic performance to an appropriate level, the faculty will initiate the following steps:
+Progression meetings should be documented on ProGRess or via email.
+If progression review meetings identify continued lack of academic performance to an appropriate level, the faculty (normally DD(R) or nominee), will initiate the following steps:

-- first formal letter to request evidence of appropriate progress to be made by the PGR to the satisfaction of the supervisory team (response required from the PGR within 10 working days) - second formal letter to further request evidence of appropriate progress to be made by the PGR to the satisfaction of the supervisory team (response required from the PGR within 10 working days) - third formal letter to inform that steps will be taken to withdraw the PGR within 5 working days.
+- first formal letter to request evidence of appropriate progression to be made by the PGR to the satisfaction of the supervisory team (response required from the PGR within 10 working days) - second formal letter to further request evidence of appropriate progression to be made by the PGR to the satisfaction of the supervisory team (response required from the PGR within 10 working days) - third formal letter (Notice of Withdrawal) to inform that steps will be taken to withdraw the PGR after the 5th working day.

-PGRs who receive any of the above letters and subsequently fail to evidence sustained progress to the satisfaction of the supervisory team will re-trigger the withdrawal process from the appropriate point.
+PGRs who receive any of the above letters and subsequently fail to evidence of sustained progression to the satisfaction of the supervisory team will re-trigger the withdrawal process from the appropriate point.